Hexatown/hexatown.github.io/index.md

 <button style="font-size:130%;width:30%;float:left;padding:10px;background-color:#E8683D;border:none;color:#ffffff;margin:10px;" onclick="alert('Sorry, not there yet')">What's in it for me</button>
 <div style="clear:both">&nbsp;</div>
-## Do you find is hard to keep up with the pace?

-In **hexatown** we aim to collect the information necessary to come closer to our goal - "Controlling our world" Even in just a slightly larger scale than here, like your companies suite of collaboration tools?
-Why not share your own best practices with peers from other companies?
-Why not take it the step further, and share your ideas, texts even the "code" behind.
+In **hexatown** we work on a restricted scope - "Our world" of cloud technology.
+We strive for sharing best practices with peers from other companies.

 ## Resources

 While waiting for Nirvana, why not visit some of the resources starting to shape up?